xwiki-contrib/parent/README.md

 The Maven Release Plugin cannot be used for these pom.xml because one of the goal is to make sure release setup is a clean slate when you use them as parent.

 * Go to the right branch
-* ./release.sh
+* update the version in the README.md
-* Go to http://nexus.xwiki.org, close and release the corresponding staging repository
+* execute ./release.sh